-Get yourself familiar with visa, entry and residence requirements.
+Get yourself familiar with visa, entry and residence requirements for AUSTRIA.
 Check this FAQs on visa as well as information provided in the OeAD database.
 The EM CDE Student Handbook provides you with guidance on steps-to-do for pre-arrival arrangements and first things to do upon arrival in Salzburg, at the University of Salzburg (PLUS).

 The academic year at PLUS starts in October, we expect students to arrive Mid-September.
 An application for housing from Mid-September to Mid-July shall be submitted to student houses.
 The first week in July students shall attend the GI_Forum conference in Salzburg, and then will move on to either their internship or to the specialization track university.

 Apply for a residence permit.
 Then apply for a Schengen (Visa D) to be able to enter and stay in Austria.

 This must generally be submitted in person at the competent Austrian representative authority (embassy, consulate general) in your country of residence.
 Visa types ‘Visa D’ is the (national) Schengen visa allowing you to enter and stay in Austria for a certain period of time.
 In combination with a valid travel document it entitles the visa holder to move freely across the other Schengen states’ territory for up to 90 days within a period of 180 days, see more.

 Clarify if you are entitled to submit your application ‘residence permit student’ in Austria.